Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/qerl-quantization-reinforcement-learning/qerl-content.md

 This turns the conventional wisdom on its head.
 In SFT, quantization noise is usually seen as a negative side effect to be minimized.
 In RL, QeRL shows it can be harnessed as a **computationally free exploration mechanism**.

 ![Entropy and Exploration](/content/qerl-quantization-reinforcement-learning/images/entropy-exploration.png)
 *Figure 3: Quantization noise increases policy entropy early in training, leading to better exploration and faster reward growth.
-The higher initial entropy helps the model discover superior reasoning strategies.*
+The higher initial entropy helps the model discover superior reasoning strategies.
+LoRA (Low-Rank Adaptation) works by decomposing weight updates into two smaller matrices with rank r (e.g., r=16, r=32, r=64).
+The rank controls the expressiveness of the adapter: higher ranks can capture more complex updates but require more memory and computation.
+In the experiments, "r32" means the LoRA rank is set to 32.*

 ![Reward Growth Comparison](/content/qerl-quantization-reinforcement-learning/images/reward-growth.png)
 *Figure 4: Training curves showing QeRL achieves faster reward growth than 16-bit LoRA and QLoRA across multiple model sizes, demonstrating the benefit of quantization-enhanced exploration.*